 Most asthmatics will take preventative medication to stop asthma flare ups.
-It's designed to stop the air passages being quite so sensitive.
+It's designed to stop their air passages being quite so sensitive.
 Essentially they "coat" the lining of air passages, so that they don't react as quickly to the triggers.

-“If the triggers are large enough the person's airways can be overwhelmed an asthma attack will occur.”
+“If the triggers are large enough the person's airways can be overwhelmed and an asthma attack will occur.”

-This is the key to good control - using a preventer inhaler regularly even when you don't have symptoms is important as it takes a while to build up in the system and become effective.
+This is the key to good control.
+Using a preventer inhaler regularly even when you don't have symptoms is important as it takes a while to build up in the system and become effective.

 The medication used to do this is often something called a cortico steroid.
 This is different to the steroids that body builders use.

-We naturally make cortico steroids in our bodies.
+We make cortico steroids naturally in our bodies.
 This a low dose copy of a naturally occurring substance to reduce inflammation.